Mabel Ping-Hua Lee ’1916: A Pioneer of the Suffrage Movement

 At Barnard, Lee joined the debate club and the Barnard/Columbia Chinese students’ association, where she combined women’s activism with discussions about the political frontier in China.
 “Her ideas about feminism were really large, and the vote is one important part,” says Cahill.

 Lee went on to earn a Ph.D. in economics at Columbia University, becoming the first Chinese woman in the United States to earn a doctorate.
 In 1921, she published her research in a book, The Economic History of China.
-Following her father’s death, Lee took over his mission and built the First Chinese Baptist Church and the Chinese Community Center, which she led until her death in 1966.
+Following her father’s death, Lee took over his mission, becoming director of the First Chinese Baptist Church.
+She also founded the Chinese Christian Center — offering a health clinic, a kindergarten, vocational training, and English classes — which she led until her death in 1966.

 Nearly two years ago, the post office at 6 Doyers Street in Chinatown was officially renamed the Mabel Lee Memorial Post Office — a designation that’s all the more meaningful as voters get ready to mail in their ballots.